 When you’re stressed, your body releases a hormone called cortisol.
 It is normal to get stressed from time to time, and this isn’t always the worst thing!
 However, if you are constantly stressed and have high levels of cortisol in your body, it may make it more difficult for you to lose belly fat.
 This is because your body is always in ‘fight or flight’ mode and it may not have a chance to relax and digest your food properly.

-Another point to take into consideration with stress is t that many of us tend to eat more highly processed foods when we are stressed.
-If you’re idea of ‘comfort food’ is a big, greasy burger, a block of chocolate or a packet of chips, then these foods may not be the best option if you’re wanting to lose belly fat.
+Another point to take into consideration with stress is that many of us tend to eat more highly processed foods when we are stressed.
+If your idea of ‘comfort food’ is a big greasy burger, a block of chocolate or a packet of chips, then these foods may not be the best option if you’re wanting to lose belly fat.